SA-gpu/SA-gpu/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working as Test Automation Engineer @ Nisum
+- 🔭 Currently working as Test Automation Engineer @ Nisum
 - ⚡ Learning DevOps
 <!--
 - 🌱 I’m currently learning Cypress, Cross Site Scripting (XSS)